roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 Go back to the Compute Engine GUI and click the VM's external IP address; it should be linkified if you checked the box for 'Allow HTTP Access.'

 In the real world, you would not copy and paste code directly into a server, but rather your code would be tracked and transferred with Git.
-Also, in many cases CICD tools would manage most of that process.
+Also, in many cases, CICD tools would manage most of that process.
 We'll cover both in the next module and lab.

 **Important Note:** Normally you would not run Node as root (sudo), we are doing that here to avoid needing to install and configure Apache or Nginx as a reverse proxy.